Last updated on January 7th, 2024 at 10:57 am

 Duh, I’m not totally clueless not to expect any shrinkage.
-The key to rocking a twist out wash and go is to sport a style that will incur much less shrinkage, thereby reducing the likelihood of getting those single strand knots..
+The key to rocking a twist out wash and go for your summer natural hair style is to sport a style that will incur much less shrinkage, thereby reducing the likelihood of getting those single strand knots..

 When I do twist outs in the summer, my hair ends up looking like a wash and go anyway so it’s almost like I still get to enjoy my wash and go “look.”